Australian rules football in Tasmania: History

-English public school games: 1851-1879
+English public school games: 1851–1879

 Organised "Foot-ball" matches have been recorded in Van Diemens Land since 1851 and matches in southern Tasmanian towns of Hobart and Richmond between 1853 and 1855 significantly pre-date those recorded across Bass Strait in suburban Melbourne.

 Rugby historian Sean Fagan claims that early matches played in Tasmania may have been an early form of rugby football, pointing to early mentions of goal posts with cross-bars and offside rules of later Tasmanian clubs.

-Accounts from Tasmanians of these early matches indicate that, as in early Victoria, they played mostly English public school football games rules particularly Rugby football, Harrow football and Eton football (the latter being similar to soccer) among others.
+Accounts from Tasmanians of these early matches indicate that, as in early Victoria, they played mostly English public school football games particularly Rugby football, Harrow football and Eton football (the latter being similar to soccer) among others.

 However, apart from the fact that they were organised and played, few details of these matches actually survive, and the popularity of football in the fast-growing colony of Victoria quickly eclipsed the following that the pastime had in newly named colony of Tasmania.

-First football clubs appear: 1864-1878
+First football clubs and introduction of the Victorian rules: 1864–1878

-The "football" club formed in New Town in 1864 is believed to be the earliest in Tasmania – but disbanded soon after.
-A series of high profile matches were played between New Town and Hobart Football Club (now defunct) in 1866, though it is not not known under which rules, though it is likely to have been under Victorian Rules.
-Significantly not long later, cricket clubs passed a motion prohibiting football from being played on their grounds.
+The "football" club formed in New Town in 1864 is believed to be the earliest in Tasmania – but it disbanded soon after.
+A series of high-profile matches were played between New Town and Hobart Football Club (now defunct) in late May 1866.
+It is not known under which rules these games were played, though based on descriptions and the timing (official rules were distributed in the Australasian on 19 May) these matches are thought very likely to have been under the Victorian Rules.
+Unlike other colonies however not long later, cricket clubs passed a motion prohibiting football from being played on their grounds proving a major setback for the code in the colony.

 By the mid- to late 1860s, more stable clubs, including Derwent and Stowell Football, emerged.